The Legacy of Frank Perry, Part 2: The Gillings Plastic Warrior Articles

 Don't use poison gas, no ancient tribe can stand against it.
 The same applies to

-tanks and armored cars, its difficult for primitive people to cope although, in an
+tanks and armored cars, it's difficult for primitive people to cope although, in an

 early series, some of my men climbed on top of F.E.P.'s W.W.1 tank and starved